axieinfinity/ronin-documentation/docs/apps/rns/overview.md

 ## Domain tiers

-RNS employs *domain tiers* to indicate the rarity of a domain name, which is determined by the characters that make up the name, and its value, which is determined by market price.
+RNS uses *domain tiers* to indicate the rarity and value of domain names based on their character composition and market price.

-You can quickly see the domain's tier based on its color card, which can be yellow, blue, or green.
+The domain's tier is easily identified by its color card, which can be yellow, blue, or green.
+Domain tiers apply to all RNS names except protected names and special names, such as those owned by active creators, community members, and Mystic owners.
+These special domain names also have a unique color card—purple—but their prices are directly set by Sky Mavis.

 ![tiers](assets/domain-tiers.png)

-The tier of a domain is determined by the following formula: `X = 0.5 x domain price + annual renewal fee`.
+The domain's tier is determined using the following formula: `X = 0.5 x domain price + annual renewal fee`.
 As such, there are three tiers:

 * Tier 1 (yellow): X &#8805; &#36;200
-* Tier 2 (blue): &#36;200 &gt; X &#8805; &#36;10
+* Tier 2 (blue): &#36;200 &gt; X &#8805; &#36;50
-* Tier 3 (green): &#36;10 &gt; X &#8805; 0
+* Tier 3 (green): &#36;50 &gt; X &#8805; 0

-Domain tiers apply to all RNS names except protected names and special names, such as active creators, communnity members, and Mystic owners.
-Such domain names also have a color card—purple—but their prices are set by Sky Mavis.
+Each tier typically contains the following groups of domains:

+* Tier 1: This tier includes three-character names, auctioned names with the value of X of at least $200, and some community and creator names.
+* Tier 2: This tier comprises two-character names and auctioned names with the value of X between $50 and $200.
+* Tier 3: The remaining RNS names fall into this tier.

 ## Next steps